pens/rgb.sh/_posts/2019-03-07-digitization.md

 ---
 title: Digitization
+desc: "This is the story of how I digitized all of my family's photos, home movies and files.
+I discuss the challenges I faced along the way as well as how I dealt with them."
 ---
 Over the 2017 holidays, I decided to collect and digitize all of my family's home media.
 This included printed photos, tapes and various already-digital storage media.
 My goal was to make it easier to access our memories and preserve them by saving them to the cloud.
 I was particularly concerned by the deterioration of the discs and tapes, but making all of the content available from anywhere was also appealing.